kommitters/mtk-automation/README.md

     --amount 1000
 ```

-4. Initialize the organization contract with your custom rewards.
+4. Initialize the organization contract with your custom offsets.

 ```
 soroban contract invoke \